onosproject/tlaplus-monitor/docs/README.md

 Typically, the TLA+ model checker, TLC, computes and evaluates every state that can be reached by the spec according to its initial state and next state relation.
-Conformance monitoring specs operate on an infinite stream of traces, using the `KafkaConsume` operator to consume and check traces in near-real time:
+Conformance monitoring specs operate on an infinite stream of traces, using the `NextTrace` operator to consume and check traces in near-real time:

 ```
-INSTANCE KafkaUtils
+INSTANCE Traces

 \* The previous trace version
 VARIABLE prevVersion